-The well-being of our people, clients and the wider community is paramount to us whilst we continue to focus on our clients and their needs.
+The well-being of our people, clients and the wider community is paramount to us whilst we continue to focus on the needs of our clients.

-Our IT infrastructure allows our staff to work effectively and efficiently from home when needed so that we remain operational and our service seamless.
+Our IT infrastructure allows our staff to work effectively and efficiently from home so we remain operational and our service seamless.

 Osbornes Lawyers – on your side

 “Very good service even in the difficult and restrained circumstances of the pandemic.
 Friendly and approachable with clear communications.
 I would use them again.”

 Post lockdown conditions have created a perfect time to buy a property

 A short-term drop in housing prices caused by Covid-19 and the existing low cost of borrowing have created the ‘perfect time to buy a property’, according to a conveyancing expert.
 The housing market has reopened after being put on hold from mid-March as part of efforts to limit the spread of coronavirus, leading to a […]Read More

 Care proceedings case: London Council named as Judge lifts ruling to prevent identifications